 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-That raises a big question about privacy.
 How do you protect your data if age verification becomes the norm?

-If you’re an adult, one option is to use a trustworthy VPN to limit how much information platforms can collect about your location and identity.
-It’s not a perfect solution, but it does help in most cases.
-Here’s what’s confirmed so far, and what you can do about it.
+If you're an adult, one option is to use a VPN to limit how much information platforms can collect about your location and identity.
+It's not a perfect solution, but it does help in most cases.
+Here's what's confirmed so far, and what you can do about it.

 Why a U.K. social media ban is a problem for everyone (not just kids)